Rdhirschel/paper-trading-bot/README.md

 # Paper Trading Bot

-The Paper Trading Bot is a project that simulates trading with real-time stock data.
-It leverages the Alpaca API for trading and retrieves historical data for analysis.
+The Paper Trading Bot is a project that trades using realtime data.
+This uses the Alpaca API.

 ## Key Features
 - Monitor your cash balance and track your trading performance.
 - Visualize your cash balance in real-time.
-- Log your trading activities for review and analysis.

 ## Disclaimer
 - Please note that the current state of this trading bot is primarily for learning purposes.